Xfennec/nosee/README.md

 for Hosts/Probes to let you create your own vocabulary.
 (ex: `"web & production & critical"` is a valid target)

-As you may have seen, some variables are available for arguments, like `$SUBJECT`.
+As you may have seen, some variables are available for arguments, like the `$SUBJECT` of the alert message.

 There's a special class `general` for very important general messages.
 At least one alert must listen permanently at this class.